TestToJava/apkproz-client/README.md

-# UnlockJavaClient
+# APKProZ Client App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+This project was for apkproz.com

 ## Development server